janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Configuration

 A configuration is a bunch of settings or parameters that are necessary to interpret the data of a [[Data Resource|Glossary#data-resource]].
 A CSV file, for example, can be parsed by a given column delimiter, row delimiter, the encoding of the content, etc..
 Those settings are required to interpret the dumb plain data into useful bits of information.
 The result of the application of a configuration to a data resource is a [[Data Model|Glossary#data-model]].

+### Content Schema

+A content schema is a schema that builds on top of a structure schema ([[meta data model|Glossary#meta-data-model]]), e.g., '[MABxml](http://www.dnb.de/DE/Standardisierung/Formate/MABxml/mabxml_node.html)' is a structure schema for '[MAB](http://de.wikipedia.org/wiki/Maschinelles_Austauschformat_f%C3%BCr_Bibliotheken)', which is a content schema.
+Usually content schemata follow a key/value structure.
+That's why, a content schema refers to a (possible) ordered list of [[Attribute Paths|Glossary#attribute-path]] that hold the parts of the key, i.e., their values form the key, e.g., in MABxml these are 'nr' and 'ind'.
+Furthermore, a content schema knows the attribute path where the values can be found re. the structure schema, e.g., in MABxml this 'feld > value'.

 ### Data Hub